3L0C/wk/README.md

 #### Chord Expressions

-Chord arrays can be very simple with each chord being only slightly different one from another.
+Chord arrays can be very simple with each chord being only slightly different from one another.
 However, it may make sense to include chords that mostly fit into the chord array with some more distinct differences.
-For this situation chord expressions may be the answer.
+For this situation, chord expressions may be the answer.

 ```